-- g.
+g.
 Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe. - h.
-Proposed measures to reduce or control transportation impacts, if any. - 15.
-Public Services This is a non-project application.
-Public Service details will be addressed as part of a project under both SEPA and CUP review.
+If so, generally describe.

+h.
+Proposed measures to reduce or control transportation impacts, if any.

+15. Public Services

+a.
+Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
+If so, generally describe.

+b.
+Proposed measures to reduce or control direct impacts on public services, if

+16. Utilities

 - a.
-Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. - b.
-Proposed measures to reduce or control direct impacts on public services, if any. - 16.
-Utilities This is a non-project application.
-Utility details will be addressed as part of a project under both SEPA and CUP review. - a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other: - b.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other: Does not apply.
+The proposal is a nonproject action. - b.
 Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.